 Saturday was an adventure.
 The Elders received a referral from Church Headquarters for a lady in Bridgenorth that requested a blessing.
 Her husband wasn’t going to be home, so therefore they needed a female and asked if there was any chance that we could come.
 We decided that we could as it would be easier to get to our tea appointment with the Reynolds.
 Our area is geographically challenged, and the bus takes 1 hour to get to Bridgenorth.
 The Elders being Elders, didn’t prepare by searching the address and it was going to take a 2 hour walk.
 Luckily we were helping the sweetest couple, Rich and Melinda.
 He is British, she is Californian, and they have had many health difficulties during the past decade.
 Her blessing was beautiful.
 I could feel the love that Heavenly Father has for her.
 He loves us so much, and he just wants us to reach out.
 I definitely gained a greater appreciation for prayer.

 I haven’t spoken about the Reynolds family before, however, they are great.

 On Sunday we wore red.
 Yes, that is a Sister Turnbull trend.
-Each Sunday or other meeting I arrange for my Ward or District, or even my friends in the mission to coordinate colours.
+Each Sunday or other meetings I arrange for my Ward or District, or even my friends in the mission to coordinate colours.
 Swag.

-After Chuch we were invited to have dinner, because in the south they call lunch, dinner.
+After Chuch we were invited to have dinner because in the south they call lunch, dinner.
 Weird.
 Moving on, it was with Colin Basford, his kids, Ethan, Lucas and Libby, also future Mrs Candy Basford.
 They are absolutely so sweet and we were able to play a sneaky game of Headbandz.
 For those who remember year 7 Mads, #headband_lover.